tejas2003-pixel/MOVIE_TICKET/README.md

 💳 Ticket summary and total pricing
 📒 User dashboard showing all bookings in the session
 📃 Static pages: About, Services, Contact
-⚙️ Simple in-memory storage for users and bookings (no database) 📱 Responsive front-end ready (assuming templates and CSS are styled accordingly)
+⚙️ Simple in-memory storage for users and bookings
+📱 Responsive front-end ready (assuming templates and CSS are styled accordingly)